Analog Devices Inc. (ADI) Downgrade Issued by Wall Street Gurus

 ADI’s Market Performance

-ADI stocks went down by -0.41% for the week, with a monthly drop of -4.42% and a quarterly performance of -17.95%, while its annual performance rate touched -20.16%.
-The volatility ratio for the week stands at 2.87% while the volatility levels for the past 30 days are set at 3.49% for Analog Devices Inc. The simple moving average for the period of the last 20 days is 1.71% for ADI stocks with a simple moving average of -7.82% for the last 200 days.
+ADI stocks went up by 4.38% for the week, with a monthly jump of 7.20% and a quarterly performance of -13.73%, while its annual performance rate touched -18.12%.
+The volatility ratio for the week stands at 3.52% while the volatility levels for the past 30 days are set at 3.47% for Analog Devices Inc. The simple moving average for the period of the last 20 days is 6.19% for ADI stocks with a simple moving average of -3.43% for the last 200 days.

 Analysts’ Opinion of ADI